-With Campbell, still a work-in-progress, we set out planning that the trip would be a mix of camping and hotel nights.
-We didn’t schedule an itinerary but we wanted to stop in Illinois to visit family and to wheel on the Alpine Loop in Colorado.
+With Campbell still a work-in-progress, we planned that the trip would be a mix of camping and hotel nights.
+We didn’t schedule an itinerary, but we wanted to stop in Illinois to visit family and wheel on the Alpine Loop in Colorado.

 We spent three nights boon-docking, one night in a campsite, and the other nights either with family or in a hotel.

 The ARB drawer system worked well for organizing our kitchen at the back of Campbell.
 It makes efficient and organized use of the rear cargo area and is a big success.